Interkarma/daggerfall-unity/Assets/Game/Mods/ReadMe.txt

 ~/ReadMe.txt
 A readme file that should be shipped with the mod.

-~/Resources
+~/Assets
-A folder containing resources such as text files or asset files (textures, materials, models and prefabs etc.).
+A folder containing text or binary assets like textures, materials, models and prefabs.
-It should follow the same structure of loose files inside StreamingAssets (i.e. Resources/IconPacks/), although this is often not mandatory.
+It should follow the same structure of loose files inside StreamingAssets (i.e. Assets/IconPacks/), although this is often not mandatory.

 ~/Scripts
 A folder containing C# scripts.